-The prosecutions of all criminal offenses, felonv and misdemeanor. conducted through the Clayton County District Attorney's Office.
+The prosecutions of all criminal offenses, both felony and misdemeanor, are conducted through the Clayton County District Attorney's Office.
 Department of Public Safety personnel work closely with local, state, and federal police agencies and have direct radio communication with Morrow, Lake City, and Clayton County Police Departments.
-Although University has a small cadre of security officers, they are unarmed and thus have no arrest authorities.
+Although the University has a small cadre of security officers, they are unarmed and thus have no arrest authorities.

-The University's Department of Public Safety maintains Memoranda of Understanding with the Clayton County Police Department, Clayton County Sheriff's Department, Lake City Police Department, Morrow Police Department, and the MARTA Police Department, wherein the agencies agree to provide mutual support in the conduct of criminal investigation or in emergencies, if needed and approved by agency heads. relationships are maintained among these departments through joint training exercises periodically, and monthly county Chiefs meetings.
-Due to the adjoining jurisdictional boundaries with Morrow, Lake City, and Departments, County Police Clayton campus police officers have routine interaction with those departments' officers to ensure that information is timely communicated of any crime report that may impact the university campus.
+The University's Department of Public Safety maintains Memoranda of Understanding with the Clayton County Police Department, Clayton County Sheriff's Department, Lake City Police Department, Morrow Police Department, and the MARTA Police Department, wherein the agencies agree to provide mutual support in the conduct of criminal investigation or in emergencies, if needed and approved by agency heads.
+Close relationships are maintained among these departments through joint training exercises periodically, and monthly county Chiefs meetings.
+Due to the adjoining jurisdictional boundaries with Morrow, Lake City, and Clayton County Police Departments, campus police officers have routine interaction with those departments' officers to ensure that information is timely communicated of any crime report that may impact the university campus.